annaproxy/udify/README.md

 All analysis is done using `uriel.py`, `regressor.py` and of course `analysis.py`.

-# Requirements, Running
+# Running our code
-Attempting to run this will be a difficult process.
-For instance, itt will probably not work on Windows machines due to forward slashes in filenames.

-However, any and all problems you run into can be solved by Anna (`annaproxy@protonmail.com`).
+Attempting to run this *will* be a difficult process.
+For instance, it will probably not work on Windows machines due to forward slashes in filenames.
+This is the least of your concerns if you plan to tame the UDify+Outdated AllenNLP beast.
+However, any and all problems you run into/questions you have can probably be solved by Anna (`annaproxy@protonmail.com`).